hegerty/SpatialExamples/README.md

 # Spatial Examples
 Milwaukee Crime Mapping

-The data for three examples are in the included zip file.
+The data and code for three examples are in the included zip file.
 More information available at www.scotthegerty.com  or https://bit.ly/2SlGXU0